Hopscotch Music Festival: History

-Hopscotch was founded by Greg Lowenhagen and Grayson Currin while they worked for Steve Schewel, the City of Durham's former mayor, at the Independent Weekly, a local alternative weekly newspaper and media company.
+Hopscotch was founded by Greg Lowenhagen and Grayson Currin while they worked for Steve Schewel at Indy Week, a local alternative weekly newspaper and media company.
 In 2015, Lowenhagen and Schewel sold the festival to Hopscotch Presents, LLC, a partnership between Travis Janovich, the founder of Etix, and co-owners Paul Laughter and Ben Wingrove.

 2010

 The first Hopscotch Music Festival took place September 9–11, 2010.
 It featured 130 bands in 10 venues.

 The headliners were hip-hop group, Public Enemy, with Los Angeles trio No Age and Raleigh's the Love Language (Saturday) and indie rock giants Panda Bear and Broken Social Scene with Raleigh's the Rosebuds (Friday).
 A surprise performance by Raleigh's Helping Hand Mission Marching Band electrified the audience prior to Public Enemy's performance.

 Coverage of the 2010 festival included: